ARGOeu/argodoc/content/guides/compute.md

 - `"aprofile"` field is explicitly linked to one of the availability profile json files declared in the `/etc/ar_compute/` folder and they are described below [link to description further below](#availability-profile-per-tenant-per-job)

 - `"egroup"` field is used to declare the endpoint group that will be used during computation aggregations.
-The value corresponds to one of the vaules present in the field `type` of the topology file [group_endpoints.avro](#group_endpointsavro)
+The value corresponds to one of the values present in the field `type` of the topology file [group_endpoints.avro](#group_endpointsavro)

 - `"ggroup"` field is used to declare the group of groups that will be used during computation aggregations.
-The value corresponds to one of the vaules present in the field `type` of the topology file [group_groups.avro](#group_groupsavro)
+The value corresponds to one of the values present in the field `type` of the topology file [group_groups.avro](#group_groupsavro)

 - `"weight"` field is used to declare the type of weight that will be used during computation aggregations.
-The value corresponds to one of the vaules present in the field `type` of the weight (factors) file [weight_sync.avro](#weights-factors)
+The value corresponds to one of the values present in the field `type` of the weight (factors) file [weight_sync.avro](#weights-factors)

 In the configuration file are specified the specific tag values that will be used during the job in order to filter metric data.